Khimarra/the-intermet/README.old.md

 ## Change Log

 - I originally wanted to get all of the objects from each specific department in my main API call, but due to how the API is structured, I can't do that.
 I ended up cheating the request a bit with a query for the word "the" in order to return the maximum amount of objects possible with a single query.
+This means that only about a quarter of the pieces in the collection are able to render on the home page and the department page, but I was able to do a random object API call for the art details, so that page has the ability to retrieve every object in the collection.
 - I originally planned on having components called ArtButton and DeptButton.
 In the process of making Main and creating all of the links by mapping through the department IDs and making multiple API calls in order to render a single link, I ended up not using the DeptButton component.
-I then decided not to use ArtButton either, because I thought I would have the same trouble with it, but then realized Promise.all wouldn't even be necessary in that instance, so I went back to my original plan of using the ArtButton (renamed ArtCard).
+I then decided not to use ArtButton either, because I thought I would have the same trouble with it, but then realized Promise.all wouldn't even be necessary in that instance, so I went back to my original plan of using the ArtButton (renamed ArtCard for semantic reasons).
 In hindsight, using the DeptButton from the start may have made my async issues less problematic.
 (Or I would have had to do the exact same logic, just in a different place, I'm honestly not sure.)